.cr avr To load this cross overlay .fa family To select the family

 Apart from the on board peripheral differences these families mainly differ in the amount of available instructions and instruction / addressing mode combinations.
 Only one SB-Assembler cross overlay exists to serve them all.
 The .FA directive is used to select the family of your device.

 Every instruction in the AVR is 16-bits wide, while some also require an extra 16-bit operand.
-Therefore the assembler may behave a bit odd if you're not used to this because all supported target files can only store one byte per address.
+Therefore the assembler may behave a bit odd if you're not used to this.
 In code memory the address in the target file is always double the value of the program counter.
 Instruction words are always stored in the target file with their Low Byte on an even address and their High Byte on an odd address.

 A good reference explaining all possible AVR instructions is Atmel's doc0856.pdf document.